JuhaS/django-restrictaccess/README.md

  * Once access url is used, current users session allows access access for 1 hour (configurable).
 Same acess url can be used 2 times (configurable).
 Access url looks like: ```http://yourhost.com/unlock?key=12345123451234512345```.
  * Admin url that allows you to create access url's just by opening an url.
 You define the admin password in settings.py.
 Admin url looks like: ```http://yourhost.com/protect_admin?key=YOURSECRETPASS```
  * This is not 100% security solution, but probably sufficient for showing your prototypes to friends or alpha testing your site.
+ * If you logout the session in your app, your session becomes invalid (you'll need to use accessurl again).

 Installation
 -------------